Skip to the main content

 Physiotherapist or Physical Therapist

-Physiotherapists assess physical function, and diagnose and treat dysfunction caused by a pain, injury, disease or condition to develop, maintain and maximize independence and prevent dysfunction.
+Physiotherapists assess physical function.
+They diagnose and treat dysfunction caused by a pain, injury, disease, or condition.
+They help patients develop, maintain, and maximize independence and prevent dysfunction.

 Legislation